 When a child is using your computer, normal safeguards and security practices may not be sufficient.
 Children present additional challenges because of their natural characteristics: innocence, curiosity, desire for independence, and fear of punishment.
 You need to consider these characteristics when determining how to protect your data and the child.

-You may think that because the child is only playing a game, or researching a term paper, or typing a homework assignment, he or she can't cause any harm.
-But what if, when saving her paper, the child deletes a necessary program file?
-Or what if she unintentionally visits a malicious web page that infects your computer with a virus?
+You may think that because the child is only playing a game, or researching a term paper, or typing a homework assignment, they can't cause any harm.
+But what if, when saving their paper, the child deletes a necessary program file?
+Or what if they unintentionally visit a malicious web page that infects your computer with a virus?
 These are just two possible scenarios.
-Mistakes happen, but the child may not realize what she's done or may not tell you what happened because she's afraid of getting punished.
+Mistakes happen, but children may not realize what they've done or may not tell you what happened because they're afraid of getting punished.